directus/directus/docs/guides/extensions/panels-display-data-vonage.md

+---
-variable--- description: A guide on how you can create a panel to display data from an external API like Vonage.
+description: A guide on how you can create a panel to display data from an external API like Vonage.
 contributors: Tim Butterfield, Kevin Lewis
 ---

 # Create A Panel To Display External API Data With Vonage